-Waiver of Program Residency Requirement
+Waiver of Program Residency Requirement Travel with Students

 In accordance with university regulations, no more than 9 semester units of credit may be earned outside of residency within the program.
 To request a waiver of this requirement a waiver request must be submitted.